Netflix’s ‘The Old Guard’ is a superhero movie for super dark times

 “I did not share that desire for a very long time, until [2017’s] Wonder Woman,” Prince-Bythewood says. “[Director] Patty Jenkins rocking that absolutely cracked the door open, and I was very fortunate to be able to slip through.”

-The director set herself on an intentional trajectory toward the helm of a superhero movie, directing the pilot of Marvel’s Cloak and Dagger for Freeform in 2017.
+The director set herself on an intentional path toward the helm of a superhero movie, directing the pilot of Marvel’s Cloak and Dagger for Freeform in 2017.
 Not long afterward, she became attached to direct Marvel’s Silver & Black, a Spider-Man spin-off following the characters Silver Sable and Black Cat.
-She spent a year and a half working on the movie, deeply immersed in how action scenes come together, but it never got out of the development stage.
+She spent a year and a half working on that film, deeply immersed in the process of making action scenes come to life, but it never got out of the development stage.
 She walked away from the project, and almost immediately received the script for The Old Guard from her agent.

 “Honestly, what I believe is everything happens for a reason, and everything I wanted to do with Silver & Black is in The Old Guard,” the director says.
 “It’s a story about two women, one of whom is a young Black female.
 It’s an action-drama that is organically diverse.
 And it seemed to drop in at the exact moment it needed to.”

-The story of ancient Andy teaching newbie Nile the ways of the undead warrior also asks some seriously tough questions that go beyond the scope of usual superhero fare, something that appealed to Prince-Bythewood about the project.
+The story of ancient Andy teaching newbie Nile the ways of the undead warrior also asks some seriously tough questions that go beyond the usual scope of superhero fare, which appealed to Prince-Bythewood.
 Although there’s a healthy body count in The Old Guard—or, more accurately, an extremely unhealthy one—every dead body counts.

-Nile cannot believe how cold and unfeeling Andy must be to dispatch henchmen as efficiently as she does, which serves as one way the film explores the murky territory of ends justifying means.
+Nile can’t believe how cold and unfeeling Andy must be to dispatch henchmen as efficiently as she does, which serves as one way the film explores the murky territory of ends justifying means.

 “What was most important to me in telling the story is the complication of it—the Old Guard will kill one to save many, but I wanted to just deal with the true toll of that,” Prince-Bythewood says.
 “And in my research for this film, I read this great book called On Killing that talks about how, for soldiers, the act of taking a life is as damaging psychologically as the fear of losing one’s life on the battlefield.
-And I thought that was something we hadn’t really seen in the genre before that I wanted to bring that really felt true to a character like Andy, who is compelled to kill even though there’s a good reason for it, but there has to be a toll.”
+And I thought that was something we hadn’t really seen in the genre before that I wanted to bring that really felt true to a character like Andy, who is compelled to kill.
+Even though there’s a good reason for it, there has to be a toll.”

 Even the violence in The Old Guard makes a statement.
 It comes in balletic bouts between our conflicted heroes and various mercenaries, highlighting their opposite fighting philosophies.
 One group has clearly been around since long before the invention of guns, and its members perform lightning-quick, close-up beatdowns on the other group, who were trained to spray bullets from a distance.
 (Very few would guess that these kick-ass, kinetic, John Wickian fight scenes come from a first-time action director.)